2018 High School National Championship Tournament Logistics Information

 The hotel does not operate a shuttle to or from the airport.

 NAQT recommends that teams take the MARTA train to reach the tournament.
-NAQT’s members have ridden MARTA and found it to be safe and convenient; there are also taxi and shuttle options, but MARTA will probably be the easiest and cheapest way to travel.
-It is a 20-minute trip.
+It is safe and convenient; there are also taxi and shuttle options, but MARTA will probably be the easiest and cheapest way to travel.
+It is approximately a 20-minute trip.

-The official hotel for the tournament is completely full.
+The official hotel for the tournament is full.

 The official hotel for the tournament is the Atlanta Marriott Marquis hotel.
 Quadruple-occupancy rooms (with two double beds) are available for $109 per night.
 To receive that rate, book online or mention “NAQT” when making a reservation over the phone.
 The last day to reserve rooms at this special price is May 9.
-Note that there are several Marriott hotels in the Atlanta area; make sure you are reserving rooms at the Marriott Marquis in downtown Atlanta!
+Note that there are several Marriott hotels in the Atlanta area; make sure you are reserving rooms at the Atlanta Marriott Marquis downtown!

 We have a room block that is calculated to cover the entire tournament, but we encourage teams to reserve their rooms as early as possible; if we end up needing more space, we would like as much time as possible to negotiate that!